Cynthia Sakai

-Cynthia K. Sakai (born March 13, 1982) is a Japanese American jewelry designer and founder of design company Vita Fede.
+Cynthia K. Sakai (born March 13, 1982) is a Japanese-American entrepreneur and designer best known as the founder of evolvetogether, a personal care brand.

 Early life

-Sakai was born and raised in California.
-Her mother worked in luxury fashion and her father worked as an architect.
+Sakai was born and raised in Southern California.
+Her mother worked in the luxury fashion industry, and her father was an architect.

 Career

 Sakai launched her first accessories line, Girlboy by Koco, at the age of 18.

-At the age of 21, she started a multiline showroom in Los Angeles and worked as actress.
+At the age of 21, she started a multiline showroom in Los Angeles and worked as an actress.

 Vita Fede

 After she received a handcrafted bracelet from Florence, she traveled to Italy to find and meet the local artisan.
 She was inspired and founded Vita Fede in 2009.
-The brand's products are made in Italy and distributed throughout Europe, Asia, South America, Canada and the Middle East.
+The brand's products were made in Italy and distributed throughout Europe, Asia, South America, Canada and the Middle East.
+The jewelry line was presented in major retailers including Bergdorf Goodman and Neiman Marcus.
 In 2014, Sakai became a member of the Council of Fashion Designers of America.

+evolvetogether

+In 2020, Sakai founded evolvetogether in response to the COVID‑19 pandemic, initially producing medical‑grade face masks stamped with global coordinates.
+The brand launched with medical-grade face masks, a daily essential most needed at the time, and each mask was stamped with global coordinates as a reminder that we're all connected, no matter our gender, race, or where we live.
+The evolvetogether masks were worn by frontline workers, from healthcare workers to delivery personnel, and public figures such as Rihanna, the sisters Hadid, the Biebers, Sarah Jessica Parker, and more.
+By 2025, evolvetogether had sold over $50 million in masks.

+The brand later expanded into personal care, offering aluminum‑free deodorant, hydrating hand cream, lip balm, and a cream‑to‑oil body wash.
+All products adhere to Credo‑clean formulations, feature custom‑crafted fragrances, and use reusable or biodegradable packaging materials such as aluminum, glass, and sugarcane waste.
+Each item is also stamped with global coordinates.

+In 2025, Cynthia Sakai was honored as a Visionary Award recipient by CEW for her contributions to innovation in beauty and personal care.

+As of 2025, the brand has received two Allure “Best of Beauty” awards, and its products are available at retailers such as Bluemercury, Nordstrom, Credo, and Erewhon.